chainofexecution/247CTF-TryAndCatch/README.md

 We are interested in the `__init__.py` inside the debug directory:
 ![werkzeug_files](https://user-images.githubusercontent.com/92492482/190876779-9506f38d-f7d6-497f-a801-7e460a86e375.png)

-We can see in a comment at the start of the `DebuggedApplication()` that there is a variable for a default URL path to the console:
+We can see in a comment at the top of the `DebuggedApplication()` class that there is a variable for a default URL path to the console:
 ```python
 class DebuggedApplication:
     """Enables debugging support for a given application::"""